 More Reasons to Incorporate Social Spaces into Your Workplace

 If you’re not already convinced, here are a few more reasons to consider jumping on the bandwagon of social spaces in the office:

 1. Being social at work leads to being happier

-In an article from 2013, Fast Company cited a study which notes, “The largest positive net effect of combining work and another activity on happiness relates to ‘Talking, chatting, socialising’. . . .There are clearly positive psychological benefits of being able to socialise whilst working.
+In an article from 2013, Fast Company cited a study which notes, “The largest positive net effect of combining work and another activity on happiness relates to ‘Talking, chatting, socializing’. . . .There are clearly positive psychological benefits of being able to socialize whilst working.
 It is the only activity that, in combination with working, results in happiness levels that are similar to those experienced when not working.”

 There is no easier way to support and foster these social interactions than designing spaces for them within your workspace.
 Whether it’s a tactfully placed lounge area adjacent to a block of workstations or a fully stocked kitchenette with café-style seating, spaces built for employee interaction will help facilitate happiness within the workplace.

 2. Social spaces mimic familiar third places in our lives

 We have grown more and more accustomed to reuniting with friends at a coffee shop or having client meetings during happy hour at a restaurant rather than spending time at home or in the office.
 These “third places” have redefined our expectations for what collaborative work can and should look like.

 Ancillary furniture builds these third places directly into a company headquarters, providing familiarity for employees and clients in the realm of laid-back productivity.